fstendel/wso2-automator/README.md

 # wso2-automator
-Automation tool for wso2 products
+Tool for automation of WSO2 products